List of Geelong Football Club seasons

 The Geelong Football Club is an Australian rules football club based in Geelong, Victoria.
 Since becoming a foundation club of the Victorian Football League (VFL)—which is now known as the Australian Football League (AFL)—in 1897, the club has participated in every season of the competition except the 1916, 1942 and 1943 seasons, where the club did not field teams due to World War I (1916) and World War II (1942 and 1943).
-In 118 completed seasons, Geelong has contested eighteen VFL/AFL Grand Finals, winning nine premierships.
+In 126 completed seasons, Geelong has contested 19 VFL/AFL Grand Finals, winning 10 premierships, most recently in 2022.